 BitTorrent, supports 2Tb hard drives and Print/File server.

 If 100Mbs Ethernet is ok for you then there are no problems.

-The solution for me was to place a Seagate Barracuda ST31500341AS 1.5Tb SATA hard drive inside a ineo I-NA316N1-R 3.5 inch Single Bay NAS so that I could upload my files quickly on my home network.
-Since I can use LogMeIn to remotely access my network from anywhere in the world, the digital files would be readily available to me at anytime while on vacation.
+The solution for me was to place a Seagate Barracuda ST31500341AS 1.5Tb SATA hard drive inside the ineo I-NA316N1-R 3.5 inch Single Bay NAS so that I could upload my files quickly on my home network.
+Since I can use LogMeIn to remotely access my network from anywhere in the world, the digital files would be readily available to me at any time while on vacation.